-This annual report series prepared by Deloitte Access Economics for RMIT Online analyses the current state of skills in Australia and the role of upskilling and reskilling in helping to meet demand for skills.
+This annual report series prepared by Deloitte Access Economics for RMIT Online analyses the current state of skills in Australia and the report of upskilling and reskilling in helping to meet demand for skills.

 Australia’s job market is highly competitive, with unemployment reaching a record low of 3.5% and job postings up 15% year-on-year.
 Digital skills are a critical part of the Australia’s skills landscape, with job advertisements data indicating that four of the top ten fastest growing skills were digital skills.